+'''

+12/29/2005 11:08:50 Diagnostic Information has been saved in /ul/prod/iadmin/ibi/srv71/ffs/myrepro

-(Default=/ul/prod/iadmin/ibi/sry71/ffs/sd122905_110820) '''
+'''

-''' Please supply location or <Enter>: /ul/prod/iadmin/ibi/srv71/ffs/myrepro Enter space separated non mapped application names to save in the diagnostic or ALL for all non mapped application names Default= baseapp): repro 12/29/2005 11:08:49 12/29/2005 11:08:49 Creating savedir = /ul/prod/iadmin/ibi/srv71/ffs/myrepro Repro is the application directory for the saved application. myrepro is the directory in which the information generated by -savediag will be saved.
-A log of file copies is displayed.
-Note that some copy errors are normal since the process is trying to catch files (like those used for NLS set up), which users may or may not have.
-12/29/2005 11:08:50 Diagnostic Information has been saved in /ul/prod/iadmin/ibi/srv71/ffs/myrepro If you selected Option 2, Save diagnostic to a directory, - savediag processing stops here.
-If you selected Option 3, FTP post prior diagnostic from a directory, -savediag processing provides the next prompt.
-Enter existing directory path with diagnostic information to post (Default=/ul/prod/iadmin/ibi/srv71/ffs/sd122905_111616) Please supply location or <Enter>: /u1/prod/iadmin/ibi/srv71/ffs/myrepro It then continues as Option 1 would have.
-Please enter Hottrack Case number to post (8 digits or more): 999999999 Please enter user id on cssftp.ibi.com (Default=incmgr): Please enter comments for the Hottrack Case 999999999.
+- If you selected Option 2, Save diagnostic to a directory, savediag processing stops here. - If you selected Option 3, FTP post prior diagnostic from a directory, -savediag processing provides the next prompt.

+''' Enter existing directory path with diagnostic information to post (Default=/ul/prod/iadmin/ibi/srv71/ffs/sd122905_111616) Please supply location or <Enter>: /ul/prod/iadmin/ibi/srv71/ffs/myrepro '''

+It then continues as Option 1 would have.

+''' Please enter Hottrack Case number to post (8 digits or more): 999999999 Please enter user id on cssftp.ibi.com (Default=incmgr): Please enter comments for the Hottrack Case 999999999.
 Enter as many lines as needed, blank line indicates end of comments.
-My reproduction for error 12/29/2005 11:09:37 Creating myrepro.tar to post savediag information Please supply confirmation to proceed with posting (Y/N/Q Default=Y): Y Note: ■ An FTP log of posting activities is displayed. '''
+My reproduction for error 12/29/2005 11:09:37 Creating myrepro.tar to post savediag information Please supply confirmation to proceed with posting (Y/N/Q Default=Y): Y '''

+□ An FTP log of posting activities is displayed.

-As a final step, an HTTP message is sent silently to Customer Support Services.
+❑ As a final step, an HTTP message is sent silently to Customer Support Services.
 This triggers a confirmation email to the customer and alerts Customer Support Services systems that a -savediag has arrived.